-I am currently embedded within Oldham Council as Researcher in Residence.
-My role there is to lead the evaluation of the DfE’s Opportunity Area programme, working with the DfE, education system leaders, school improvement teams, local professionals, and local communities, families and young people.
+From 2019-2021, I led the evaluation of the DfE’s Opportunity Area programme in Oldham, working with the DfE, education system leaders, school improvement teams, local professionals, and local communities, families and young people.
 This has given me an opportunity to develop in-depth knowledge of school and education improvement policies, processes and practices, and these experiences as an embedded researcher position me to work fluidly at the interface of research, policy and practice, in ways that support impact and transformation at a local and regional level, and have international significance.

-Since March 2020, I have taken on the departmental role of GM Research and Engagement Champion.
-Through this role, I have developed a public-facing webpage (due to go live in July 2021) to bring together and highlight our departmental GM related activity, and have delivered CPD on poverty, place and outcomes in GM for a number of local schools.
+I am also the Greater Manchester Research and Engagement Champion for Manchester Institute of Education.
+Through this role, I have developed and have delivered CPD on poverty, place and outcomes in GM for a number of local schools.
 I have also organised, and currently chair, the MiE - GM Seminar Series, which went live in mid-April 2021.
 This series of seminars and workshops aims to bring together members of the public, policymakers, front-line professionals and academics in GM, to extend our collective knowledge and understanding of local issues, promote research findings, as well as explore and coproduce innovative, research-informed solutions.